Origins of biodiversity: an introduction to macroevolution and macroecology

 by Lindell Bromham and Marcel Cardillo

-Published in April 2019 by Oxford University Press
+Published on 2 May 2019 by Oxford University Press

 A unique introduction to the fields of macroevolution and macroecology, which takes an enquiry-led approach to exploring the evolution and distribution of biodiversity across time, space and lineages.